-Parents can print out and mail or fax a signed form that allows them to review any identifiable information collected about their underage child, have this information deleted, and/or request that there be no further collection or use of their underage child’s information.
-ASU will take steps to verify the identity of anyone requesting information about a child and to ensure that the person is in fact the child’s parent or legal guardian.
+Parents or legal guardians have the right to review any personal information relating to a child under the age of 13 that may be collected by ASU’s web site.
+Parents and legal guardians can print out and mail or fax a signed form that allows them to review any identifiable information collected about their child under the age of 13, have this information deleted, and/or request that there be no further collection or use of their underage child’s information.
+ASU will take steps to verify the identity of anyone requesting information about a child under the age of 13, and to ensure that the person is in fact the child’s parent or legal guardian.
 You can link to the form here.
-Parents with questions will find contact information below.

-ASU Web sites provide access to information and services for students, employees and members of the public.
-If you prefer not to provide any information to the university online, you may cancel the transaction and contact the administrative unit responsible for the service to learn about available options for conducting business in person, by mail or by telephone.
+ASU web sites provide access to information and services for students, employees, and members of the public.
+If you prefer not to provide any information to ASU online, you may contact the administrative unit responsible for the service to learn about available options for conducting business in person, by mail or by telephone.

 University and Arizona Board of Regents policies protect the confidentiality of student educational records and employee personnel information.
 These policies explain what information may be shared with the public or anyone who requests it.
 They also explain what information is protected as confidential; confidential information will not be disclosed without the consent of the student or employee, except under subpoena or court order or in case of an emergency.

-Student records.
+Student Records.
 Student records are protected by the federal Family Education Rights and Privacy Act (FERPA), Arizona law and university policy.
-Information about student access to education records and protection of education records is available in SSM 107-01 (Release of Student Information: www.asu.edu/aad/manuals/ssm/ssm107-01.html).
+Information about student access to education records and protection of education records is available in SSM 107-01 (Release of Student Information asu.edu/aad/manuals/ssm/ssm107-01.html).
 That policy also provides information on a student’s right to limit access to otherwise public directory information.
-The ASU Office of General Counsel (OGC) briefing paper on FERPA also provides general information: www.asu.edu/counsel/brief/ferpa.html.

-Employee records.
-Employee records are protected by Arizona Board of Regents policy 6-912, by university policies ACD 811 (Access to and Release of Official Personnel Records Information: www.asu.edu/aad/manuals/acd/acd811.html) and SPP 1101 (Personnel Records: www.asu.edu/aad/manuals/spp/spp1101.html) and by Arizona law.
+Employee Records.
+Employee records are protected by Arizona Board of Regents Policy 6-912, by university policies ACD 811 (Access to and Release of Official Personnel Records Information asu.edu/aad/manuals/acd/acd811.html) and SPP 1101 (Personnel Records asu.edu/aad/manuals/spp/spp1101.html) and by Arizona law.

-Public records law.
-Under the Arizona Public Records Law, ASU may be required to provide information in university records to a third party.
+Public Records Laws.
+Under the Arizona Public Records Laws, ASU may be required to provide information in university records to a third party.
 Commercial users may purchase public record information, such as non-confidential lists of students and employees.
 Confidential information protected by FERPA or by other laws or Board policy will not be disclosed in response to a public records request.
-Additional information about Arizona public records law is available here: www.asu.edu/counsel/brief/pubrecsfaq.html.
+Additional information about Arizona public records laws is available at ogc.asu.edu/public-records/.